-Click on the corresponding image to learn about Shared Street pilot projects on Ave G and H or on Ullrich Ave and Arroyo Seco.
+Click on the corresponding image to learn about Shared Street projects.

 Purpose

-There are over 2,500 miles of missing sidewalks in Austin.
-At the current funding rate, it would take almost 200 years for the City of Austin to build out all of the missing sidewalks.
-Shared Streets are a less costly, more flexible option with fewer impacts to existing trees and landscaping than installing sidewalks.
-Shared Streets were introduced in the 2016 Sidewalk Plan, and the City is interested in testing Shared Streets as it updates the Sidewalk Plan to better understand the role Shared Streets could have in the overall pedestrian network.
-Shared Streets, plus sidewalks, improved street crossings, and urban trails could help the City to complete the pedestrian network more quickly.
+There are approximately 1,500 miles of missing sidewalks in Austin.
+At the current funding rate, it would take almost 100 years for the City of Austin to build sidewalks along all streets in Austin.
+Shared Streets are a more flexible option with fewer impacts on existing trees and landscaping than installing sidewalks, and they cost less to install than sidewalks.
+Shared Streets were introduced in the 2016 Sidewalk Plan, and the City is testing Shared Streets as it updates the Sidewalk Plan to better understand the role Shared Streets could have in the overall pedestrian network.
+Shared Streets, plus sidewalks, improved street crossings, and urban trails could help the City complete the pedestrian network more quickly.

 Pilot Projects